-- He/she is participating in a school-approved educational course or program involving the use of firearms such as ROTC programs, hunting safety or military education, or before or afterschool hunting or rifle clubs; - The firearms are securely stored and located in an employee's on-campus personal residence and/or immediately adjacent parking area;2 - He/she is a registered, commissioned security guard acting in the course and scope of his/her duties.
+- He/she is participating in a school-approved educational course or program involving the use of firearms such as ROTC programs, hunting safety or military education, or before or after-school hunting or rifle clubs; - The firearms are securely stored and located in an employee's on-campus personal residence and/or immediately adjacent parking area; - He/she is a registered, commissioned security guard acting in the course and scope of his/her duties.

-Possession of a firearm by a school district employee anywhere on school property, including parking areas and in or upon a school bus, will result in disciplinary action being taken against the employee, which may include termination or nonrenewal of the employee.
+Possession of a firearm by a school district employee who does not fall under any of the above categories anywhere on school property, including parking areas and in or upon a school bus, will result in disciplinary action being taken against the employee, which may include termination or nonrenewal of the employee.